zhangyxrepo/BA-Logic/README.md

-# A Clean-Label Backdoor Attack by Poisoning the Inner Prediction Logic of Graph Neural Networks
+# Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks

 ## Announcement
 This repository is maintained anonymously for submission and review purposes by ICLR 2026 double-blind reviewing guidelines.
 All materials are intended solely for evaluation during the conference review process.